MicrosoftDocs/nav-content/dynamics-nav-app/inventory-how-transfer-between-locations.md

 ---
-title: Transfer Items Between Warehouse Locations| Microsoft Docs
+title: Transfer Items Between Warehouse Locations
 description: Describes how to move inventory from one place or warehouse to another, either with the reclassification journal or with transfer orders.
 services: project-madeira
 documentationcenter: ''